Internet's Role in Career Building

 10. Be sure to follow up

 Just like sending a thank you note after the interview is critical, it’s important to follow up after job application if you haven’t heard back from the hiring manager.
-Since it may take companies around a month to fill the job opening, it’s a good idea to get back concerning the status of your application in a week or two.
+Since it may take companies around a month to fill the employment opening, it’s a good idea to get back concerning the status of your application in a week or two.
 However, don’t be annoying – one email or phone call is enough to show your interest in the role.
 If you feel that your writing skills leave much to be desired, check our content writing tips for amateurs to craft better business letters and emails.

 11. Leverage the power of social media